-What better way to be productive while staying indoors than supporting Black businesses.
+What better way to be productive while staying indoors than supporting Black businesses — and, specifically, Black-owned bookstores?
 Books are great to help stimulate your brain and keep your thoughts off the craziness happening in the world.
 With that said, now is the perfect time to crack open those books collecting dust on your shelves.

 While many of us are social distancing, online shopping makes it much easier for us to get everything we want and need.
 If you need some new additions to your book collections, check out these Black-owned online bookstores below.